 Health coaching is particularly tricky because the general public is still figuring out who we are and what we do.
 Are we nutritionists?
 Can we prescribe?
 Can we talk to them about lab work?
 What about supplements?
 These things are all being worked out.

-In the meantime, if you’re just starting out and looking to take the initial step of legal protection for your business, a disclaimer is the way to go.
+In the meantime, if you’re just starting out and looking to take the initial step of legal protection for your business, a health coach disclaimer is the way to go.

 Once you start working with clients 1-on-1, a client agreement is crucial.